Protein Kinases and Cancer

 Research lines

-The lines of work that we develop are:
+The lines of research we are developing include:

-1) Use of AKT1 and AKT2 isoforms as prognostic factors in breast cancer
+1) Prognostic Factors: Utilizing AKT1 and AKT2 isoforms as prognostic indicators in breast cancer.

-2) Study of the interaction between the PI3K/AKT/mTOR and CDK4-6/Rb/cyclin D1 pathways as a predictor of tumor response
+2) Pathway Interaction: Investigating the interaction between the PI3K/AKT/mTOR/S6 and CDK4-6/Rb/cyclin D1 pathways as predictive factors for responses to anti-tumor treatments.

-3) Determination of specific microRNAs involved in the differential regulation of protein kinases to provide peripheral diagnostic markers.
+3) MicroRNA Profiling: Identifying specific microRNAs involved in the differential regulation of protein kinases to establish peripheral markers for diagnosis and monitoring.